root-project/root/docbook/users-guide/Graphics.md

 TVirtualViewer3D * v = gPad->GetViewer3D("type");
 ```

-Here the “type” string defines the viewer type – currently one of:
+Here the "type" string defines the viewer type – currently one of:

--   “`ogl`” : External GL viewer
+-   "`ogl`" : External GL viewer

--   “`x3d`”: External X3D viewer
+-   "`x3d`": External X3D viewer

--   “`pad`”: Pad viewer
+-   "`pad`": Pad viewer

 If no type is passed (null string), and there is no current viewer, then
-the type is defaulted to “`pad`”.
+the type is defaulted to "`pad`".
 If no type is passed and there is a
 current viewer, then this is returned – hence once a viewer is created
 it can be obtained elsewhere by: